GROUP BY Modifiers

 The following items list some behaviours specific to the MySQL implementation

-of ROLLUP
+of ROLLUP:

 sort the results.
-(In other words, ROLLUP
+(In other words, ROLLUP and ORDER BY are mutually

 exclusive.)
 However, you still have some control over sort order.